thatfuckingbird/hydownloader-systray/README.md

 # hydownloader-systray

-Remote management GUI for hydownloader.
+Remote management GUI for [hydownloader](https://github.com/thatfuckingbird/hydownloader).

 ## What is this and how it works?

-This is a graphical applications to remotely manage hydownloader instances.
+This is a graphical applications to remotely manage [hydownloader](https://github.com/thatfuckingbird/hydownloader) instances.
-After setting the hydownloader API address and access key, this can be used to manage URLs, manage subscriptions, view subscription check history and logs or do basic maintenance actions.
+After setting the hydownloader API address and access key, this GUI can be used to manage URLs, manage subscriptions, view subscription check history and logs or do basic maintenance actions.

 ![Screenshot](screenshot.png)